Pu'er tea: History

-Fermented tea leaves has a long history among ethnic groups in Southwest China.
+Fermented tea leaves have had a long history among ethnic groups in southwest China.
 These crude teas were of various origins and were meant to be low cost.
+The Bulang and Dai people of Yunnan Province have produced pu'er tea at Jingmai Mountain since at least the 10th century.
+Traditionally, the tea trees would be planted in the forest understory after some larger trees were removed.
+On the border of these old tea forests, a partition forest would be planted to protect against the spread of pests and diseases, with cultivated land for crops and vegetables at lower altitudes.
 Darkened tea, or hēichá, is still the major beverage for the ethnic groups in the southwestern borders and, until the early 1990s, was the third major tea category produced by China mainly for this market segment.
+Because of the cultural significance of pu'er tea, its unique cultivation process, and the unbroken history of growing tea at Jingmai Mountain, it was inscribed on the UNESCO World Heritage List in 2023.

 There had been no standardized processing for the darkening of hēichá until the postwar years in the 1950s, when there was a sudden surge in demand in Hong Kong, perhaps because of the concentration of refugees from the mainland.
 In the 1970s the improved process was taken back to Yunnan for further development, which has resulted in the various production styles variously referred to as wòduī today.
 This new process produced a finished product in a matter of months that many thought tasted similar to teas aged naturally for 10–15 years and so this period saw a demand-driven boom in the production of hēichá by the artificial ripening method.

 In recent decades, demand has come full circle and it has become more common again for hēichá, including pu'er, to be sold as the raw product without the artificial accelerated fermentation process.